ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.27 =
+* CodeMirror library updated to the latest version v5.38.0.
+The directory structure is changed (files are better organized).

 = 2.26 =
 * Fixed a bug due to which the plugin data that stored in the database to not be deleted during the uninstallation of the plugin.
-* The contents of the file 'uninstall.php is moved to the file 'core.php'.
+* The contents of the file 'uninstall.php' is moved to the file 'core.php'.
 The file 'uninstall.php' is deleted.
 * Some texts are corrected.

 = 2.25 =